zulfajuniadi/TownGenerator/Readme.md

 - Patches: How large of a map do you want to generate
 - Seed: The random seed of the generator

+Renderer Options:

+- Root: The parent of the generated town.
+- Materials: Various materials for different parts of the map

 Usage:

 View the `TownBuilder.cs` file to see how the generation is initiated.

+Todos:

+1. Migrate the scripts to use UnityEngine.Vector2.
+2. Reduce GC allocation for generation (Now its around 100MB)
+3. Make the generation multithreaded via jobs

 ### License ###